 Check the report scenarios and recommendations yourself.
-The December 10, 2010 School Feasibility Advisory Committee Final Report is available on the KASD website.
-Use "more news" and see the last item at the bottom of the page.
+The December 10, 2010 School Feasibility Advisory Committee Final Report is no longer available on the KASD website.

 There is evidence that having a Blue Ribbon school has a positive effect on property values and Laurel Point is a Blue Ribbon school (one of only 15 in Pennsylvania).
 Check out this presentation.

 As required by law, on January 23, 2014, a public meeting was held regarding the closing of Laurel Point.

 At the meeting, the Valley Daily News reported than Dr. Meighan felt the reconfiguration (i.e., closing schools) should also improve the quality of educational programs the district offers its students.
 Well, since Laurel Point is already a Blue Ribbon school, improving the quality of programs for the Parks Township students is unlikely.

 If you are Parks Township resident and want to keep Laurel Point open, now is the time to act.
 According to the 2010 census, there are 2744 of you.